 How to Build Your Outer Thigh Muscles

 So, how can you build and shape thigh muscles?
 Well, to gain muscle, you need strength training and healthy eating.
-And if you are thinking of simply decreasing fat in that area, it could not give you the toned appearance you're looking for, primarily if your outer thigh muscles aren't fully formed.
+However, if you are thinking of simply just trying to decrease fat in that area, you may not get you the toned appearance you're looking for.
 Why?
-Because you need to have muscle mass as well.
+Because you need to build muscle mass as well.

-Building thighs is nothing different than building other body parts.
-The key is (like we said before) strength training and keeping track of your food intake.
+Building muscle mass in your thighs is nothing different than building muscle in other body parts.
+The key is strength training and keeping track of your food intake.
 Hopefully, by this point, you've concluded that there is no quick fix and that real progress comes from slow, steady improvement.

 Besides resistance training, you'll need to do the right exercises, eat more calories than you burn, and monitor your macronutrient intake.